opendoor-labs/splunk-aws-project-trumpet/README.md

 Open the generated url to access the configuration site.
 Note: this site runs entirely local to your browser.
 Any information entered is not sent anywhere.

+If you are using Splunk Cloud, note that it does not allow changes via the api so Option 2 is currently the only way to deploy Trumpet.

 #### Option 2: Manual HTTP Event Collector (HEC) configuration template

 If using the manual HEC configuration version of the template, download the `no_auto_hec_conf_website_template.json` and deploy using the AWS CloudFormation console.